-IBM’s official website enables customers to access valuable information about the company’s products.
+IBM’s official website allows customers to access information about the company’s products.
 The website is a convenient way to communicate with target clients around the world.
 Customers can also create and pay for accounts to use the company’s cloud-based services through the official website.
-On the other hand, business partners are the company’s traditional way of reaching its target market.
-For example, business partners like authorized distributors are major channels for distributing IBM products, even before the advent of the Internet.
-Delivery centers facilitate the delivery of some of the company’s products, such as Global Process Services, which are part of the Global Business Services product line.
+Also, in this aspect of the marketing mix, business partners are the company’s traditional way of reaching its target market.
+For example, authorized distributors are channels for distributing IBM products.
+Delivery centers facilitate the delivery of some of the company’s products, such as Global Process Services, which are part of Global Business Services.
 Furthermore, the firm has warranty service providers for current customers’ systems maintenance and related service needs.
 This aspect of the marketing mix influences the location strategy in IBM’s operations management.

 IBM’s Promotion (Promotional Mix)

-The communications strategies and tactics for reaching target customers in the information technology market are outlined in this aspect of IBM’s marketing mix.
-The objective is to support the company’s efforts in widening its market reach, especially in applying market penetration as an intensive growth strategy.
-Promotional tactics also impact the company’s ability to improve its brand image and corporate image.
+The marketing communications strategies and tactics for reaching target customers are outlined in this aspect of IBM’s marketing mix.
+The objective is to widen the company’s market reach.
+Promotional tactics impact the information technology company’s brand image and corporate image.
 In this case, the following are the tactics in IBM’s promotional mix: